ignashub/zk-votely/README.md

 # About

-This is a Proof of Concept project which uses Zero-Knowledge Proofs to verify whenever a person voted yes or no without revealing it.
+This is a Proof of Concept project which uses Zero-Knowledge Proofs to verify whether a person voted yes or no without revealing it.
 The project also consists of simple arithmetic [circuit](https://docs.circom.io/getting-started/writing-circuits/) example.
 It also involves scripts for managing [Trusted setup](https://blog.pantherprotocol.io/a-guide-to-understanding-trusted-setups/) phase faster.

 # Zero-Knowledge Proofs template